GlareDB/glaredb.github.io/introduction/key-concepts-in-glaredb.md

 ## Table Functions

-A core tenant of GlareDB is that [All Data are SQL Addressable], even data not in a SQL database.
+A core tenet of GlareDB is that [All Data are SQL Addressable], even data not in a SQL database.

 Table functions access data, on-demand, wherever it is, including data sources